bwesterb/pol/doc/FORMAT.md

 `keysize` of the curve.
 A public key is derived using the same method as the commandline util [seccure-key](http://point-at-infinity.org/seccure/) uses.
-The public and private key are represented in the same compact readable format as is used in seccure.
+The public and private key are represented in the binary format as is used in seccure.

 #### Sealing a message